andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder-part-2.md

 }
 ```

 The `getPerformStepChain` method is the place where the real work was to be done.
 I.e., the place where the states would be wired together to build the state machine.
+The logic I had in mind was as follows.

 - Get the state for the current step
 - If there is a next step:
   - Invoke the `next` method on the current step state, passing in the chain for the next step
 - Else
   - Return the current step state

+This was implemented as below.

 ```TypeScript
 private getPerformStepChain(scope: cdk.Construct, stepIndex: number): sfn.IChainable {